electron/electron/docs/api/sandbox-option.md

   APIs, effectively granting full access to the system through the `remote` module.

-Since rendering untrusted content in electron is still uncharted territory, the APIs exposed to the sandbox preload script should be considered more unstable than the rest of electron APIs, and may have breaking changes to fix security issues.
+Since rendering untrusted content in Electron is still uncharted territory, the APIs exposed to the sandbox preload script should be considered more unstable than the rest of Electron APIs, and may have breaking changes to fix security issues.

 One planned enhancement that should greatly increase security is to block IPC